ririkurashu/lolik-cz/README.md

 ## My contacts

-If you want to discuss the greatness of my sweet child, or just feel kinda lonely on a friday night, text me on [Discord](https://discordapp.com/users/643129279298928641/) or [Telegram](https://t.me/lllliye).
+If you want to discuss the greatness of my sweet child, or just feel kinda lonely on a friday night, text me on [Discord](https://discordapp.com/users/643129279298928641/).